rmoraffa/rmoraffa.github.io/_pages/about.md

 About Me
 ======
-I am a final-year Ph.D. candidat at the [DMML lab](https://dmml.asu.edu/) at the Arizona State University, where I am fortunate to be advised by Dr. [Huan Liu](https://www.public.asu.edu/~huanliu/).
-My research centers on the development of pragmatic responsible machine learning algorithms, emphasizing security, robustness, and causality.
+I am a final-year Ph.D. candidate at the [DMML lab](https://dmml.asu.edu/) at Arizona State University, where I am fortunate to be advised by Dr. [Huan Liu](https://www.public.asu.edu/~huanliu/).
+My research centers on the development of responsible machine learning algorithms, emphasizing security, robustness, and causality.
 I am fervent about integrating a causality perspective into responsible ML practices and crafting causal notions of responsible ML.

 <p style="color:red;">I am currently on job market for Assistant Professor Position.
 Please Check out <a href="/files/CV_RM.pdf">my CV</a> and feel free to contact me if you are interested!</p>